wp-plugins/nextgen-facebook/readme.txt

 *Free* and Pro Versions:

-* Added the seperator value to the `wp_title()` call for titles from SEO plugins, allowing them to use or ignore the seperator.
+* Added the separator value to the `wp_title()` call for titles from SEO plugins, allowing them to use or ignore the separator.

 = 6.7.4 =